Kentucky governor faces pushback over use of state aircraft

 “Since the start of our administration, we have been 100% committed to financial integrity and to ensuring that we are good stewards of taxpayer resources,” Bevin said in a statement.

 Bevin’s critics said the list failed to document trips taken on state aircraft by the governor for political purposes and other reasons unrelated to his duties as governor.
-Kentucky Democratic Party spokeswoman Marisa McNee called the log’s release a stunt.

-“The governor needs to stop hiding the ball and show Kentuckians the respect they deserve,” she said in a statement.
+“The governor needs to stop hiding the ball and show Kentuckians the respect they deserve,” Kentucky Democratic Party spokeswoman Marisa McNee said in a statement.
 “This is our plane and we deserve straight-forward answers about where he is flying it and why, including all personal and political travel.”

-Looking to capitalize on the controversy, Andy Beshear said Friday that if elected he’ll disclose the purpose and funding for every trip he takes on state aircraft, telling Kentuckians: “It is your property and your business to know how your governor uses it.”
+Looking to capitalize on the controversy, Andy Beshear said Friday that, if elected, he’ll disclose the purpose and funding for every trip he takes on state aircraft, telling Kentuckians: “It is your property and your business to know how your governor uses it.”

 Bevin’s office said Thursday that his use of state-owned aircraft has fully complied with state law, including reimbursements for unofficial trips.
+His office said the law does not require that the purpose of unofficial travel be disclosed, but records can be accessed to show the flight destination, cost and name of who reimbursed the state.
+Bevin’s critics say the public deserves to know the reason for any of his flights on state aircraft.

 Past governors also used state-owned aircraft for personal or political purposes, with the same reimbursement requirement.

 The Lexington Herald-Leader noted that in 2011, Steve Beshear refused to disclose why he took certain trips on the state plane that were reimbursed by the Kentucky Democratic Party.
+Andy Beshear took trips on the state plane when his father was governor, including a trip to the Final Four, the newspaper reported.
+Bevin supporters said Friday that Andy Beshear was being hypocritical by attacking Bevin on the matter.

 Meanwhile, Bevin used a state-owned plane to fly to Wisconsin, Chicago and Miami in July and August for reasons that haven’t been disclosed, the Courier Journal reported, citing state police flight logs and other public records.
-Bevin’s list also doesn’t include the purpose and location of more than 10 trips taken from late February through April, including flights to Washington, D.C., Lynchburg, Va., St. Simons Island in Georgia and Indianapolis, plus seven different political campaign events throughout Kentucky, the Louisville newspaper reported.
+Based on flight records, Bevin’s list also doesn’t include the purpose of more than 10 trips taken from late February through April, the Louisville newspaper reported.

-Bevin has said that he has either paid himself or had outside organizations pick up the tab when he used state-owned aircraft for personal reasons.
+Bevin has said that he either paid for the reimbursement himself or had outside organizations pick up the tab in compliance with the law when he used state-owned aircraft for personal reasons.

 “The information is out there,” Bevin told the Bowling Green Daily News.
 “The people can see all of the flights that have been taken and can see where the money came from.”